Tulip: Islamic world

-Cultivation of the tulip began in Iran (Persia), probably in the 10th century.
+The Turkish and Persian people were the first to cultivate tulips.
+While the cultivation of tulips in Iranian gardens dates back to the 10th century, the westward expansion of diverse tulip varieties into Asia Minor occurred most significantly under the Seljuk dynasty.
+The Persian poet Omar Khayyam's 11th-century poetry frequently featured the tulip as a symbol of ideal feminine beauty.
 Early cultivars must have emerged from hybridisation in gardens from wild collected plants, which were then favoured, possibly due to flower size or growth vigour.
 The tulip is not mentioned by any writer from antiquity, therefore it seems probable that tulips were introduced into Anatolia only with the advance of the Seljuks.
 In the Ottoman Empire, numerous types of tulips were cultivated and bred, and today, 14 species can still be found in Turkey.
-Tulips are mentioned by Omar Kayam and Jalāl ad-Dīn Rûmi.
+Tulips are mentioned by the 13th century Persian sufi mystic Jalāl ad-Dīn Rûmi.
 Species of tulips in Turkey typically come in red, less commonly in white or yellow.
-The Ottoman Turks had discovered that these wild tulips were great changelings, freely hybridizing (though it takes 7 years to show colour) but also subject to mutations that produced spontaneous changes in form and colour.
+The Ottoman Turks had discovered that these wild tulips were great changelings, freely hybridising (though it takes 7 years to show colour) but also subject to mutations that produced spontaneous changes in form and colour.

 A paper by Arthur Baker reports that in 1574, Sultan Selim II ordered the Kadi of A'azāz in Syria to send him 50,000 tulip bulbs.
 However, John Harvey points out several problems with this source, and there is also the possibility that tulips and hyacinth (sümbüll), originally Indian spikenard (Nardostachys jatamansi) have been confused.
 Sultan Selim also imported 300,000 bulbs of Kefe Lale (also known as Cafe-Lale, from the medieval name Kaffa, probably Tulipa suaveolens, syn.
 Tulipa schrenkii) from Kefe in Crimea, for his gardens in the Topkapı Sarayı in Istanbul.